Horizontal-org/Tella-website/docs/Discover Tella/accessibility.md

 # Language and Accessibility in Tella

 Making Tella accessible is a top priority for us.
-When we say accessible, we mean that we do our best to ensure that disabled users and users with limited literacy or tech literacy can use Tella, and that Tella is available in as many languages, devices and contexts as possible.
+When we say accessible, we mean that we do our best to ensure that disabled users and users with limited literacy or tech literacy can use Tella, and that Tella is available in as many languages, devices, and contexts as possible.

 ### Language accessibility {#language-accessibility}